What is a business bank account and do I need one?

 - Receipt capture

-Starling Bank is fully regulated by the FCA and provides a free app-only business account that also integrates with accountancy software and lets you categorise expenses, photograph and upload receipts and access other services through the Starling Bank marketplace.
-For business account cash deposits are charged 0.3% with a minimum of £3, this is set to increase to 0.7% from 1st March 2022.
+Starling Bank* is fully regulated by the FCA and provides a free app-only business account that also integrates with accountancy software and lets you categorise expenses, photograph and upload receipts and access other services through the Starling Bank marketplace.
+For business accounts, cash deposits are charged 0.7% with a minimum of £3.
 It is open to limited companies and sole traders of any size, although it has in the past hinted it may eventually start charging large firms.

 Revolut - good for multi-currency accounts

 - Available for sole traders and limited companies